Rod-Barbosa/meme-generator/README.md

 ### The challenge

-Clone of the famous chrome extension "momentum"
+Build a meme generator MVP, using react hooks

 After this Challenge I should be able to Code/Understand:

+React:
+- Event listeners
-- Clients/Servers
+- State
-- Requests/Response
+- Conditional rendering
-- JSON
+- Forms
-- fetch/.then()
+- Side effects
-- Requests(methods, headers, body, URL)
-- REST API Design (params, query)
-- Async Javascript (callbacks, promises, async/await)

 ### Screenshot